 Sunday, January 29, 2023

-"Lymlight Adventures": Nashville
+"Lymelight Adventures": Nashville

 Chronic Inflammatory Response Syndrome (CIRS) and Lyme Disease robbed ten years of my life.
 In 2019, I was determined to take my life back and try new things despite my physical impairments.
 Since then, we have embarked on various adventures and trips that inspired my latest "Lymelight Adventures" series.